 WHY CAN’T I JUST USE A NORMAL POWER BOARD THAT’S GOT A BREAKER INSTALLED?

 You can buy power boards that provide overload protection, but these are “for indoor use only” therefore not weather resistant, and don’t have 15A sockets, so are illegal for use with caravans and RVs.
-The Ampfibian provides weather protection (to IP44), has a cleat which stops the lead being pulled out, and a hook that provides strain-relief allowing it to be hung up.
-The orange/red safety colors warn people not to step or drive on it.
+The Ampfibian provides weather protection (to IP55), has a cleat which stops the lead being pulled out, and a hook that provides strain-relief allowing it to be hung up.
+The orange safety colour warns people not to step or drive on it.
 It’s also tough-as: we drove our fully loaded 4WD over it (on purpose of course!) and although it did squash, no live wires were exposed… obviously not an official AS/NZ Standards test, but pretty reassuring!

 I’VE NEVER HAD ONE AND MY MATE THE SPARKY SAYS I DON’T NEED ONE!

 If you are connecting a 15A RV/caravan to a domestic 10A outlet by modifying an extension lead, then you are breaking the law as this contravenes standards governing mains voltage equipment.
+This may also jeopardise insurance claims for damage caused by using an illegal connection method.
 Standards can seem inconvenient, but they are there to stop people getting hurt.
-Modified 15A leads are referred to as “death leads”…
+Modified 15A leads are often referred to as “death leads”…